ruvnet/guardrail/README.md

 | 🧠 **Psychological Analysis**           | Analyzes text to understand psychological aspects, including emotions, behaviors, and mental states. |
 | 🔄 **Feedback and Improvement Mechanisms** | Incorporates user feedback for continuous improvement of the system, adapting to evolving requirements and standards. |

-# OpenAI Data Analysis & Guiderails Script Capabilities Overview
+# Capabilities Overview

-The OpenAI Data Analysis & Guiderails Script offers a wide range of capabilities, organized into various groups based on tasks or focus areas.
+The Guiderails Script offers a wide range of capabilities, organized into various groups based on tasks or focus areas.
 These capabilities are designed to analyze text data comprehensively, offering insights across multiple dimensions.
 The `/analysis_types` endpoint provides a complete list of these functions, with an extensive array of over 50 different analysis types.

 ## 📊 Text Analysis
 - **Sentiment Analysis**: Determine the sentiment (positive, negative, or neutral) and provide a confidence score.